telefonicaid/fiware-orion/doc/manuals/orion-api.md

 _**Response payload**_

-The response payload can be an object, array, string, number, boolean or null.
-Further information about the complete attribute representation described in the [JSON Attribute Representation](#json-attribute-representation) section.
+The response payload can be an object, array, string, number, boolean or null with the value of the attribute.

 Example: